Article by Laura LaVoie

 Seattle Tiny Homes advertises an ADA Accessible design called The Magnolia.
 This design is the only I’ve seen that offers the typical tiny house on wheels solution with full ADA compliance while still being customizable to fit your specific needs or requests.
 I wonder how this might address some of the concerns from our original question.

-Stephen Marshall from Little House on the Trailer designs and builds wheel chair accessible homes which he calls home care cottages in Petaluma, California.
-In fact, you can enjoy a video tour of one of his designs directly below.
+Stephen Marshall from Little House on the Trailer designs and builds wheelchair accessible homes which he calls home care cottages in Petaluma, California.

 Tiny or Alternative Houses are out there for individuals who need better accessibility.
 If you’re interested in something like this consider contacting the individual companies here but you can also search alternative or tiny handicapped accessible houses and find a few other options.
 Have you discovered other avenues?
 Are there companies out there with experience in ADA building regulations who wish to chime in?
 This is only the beginning of the discussion so I hope we are able to explore many potential solutions.